Iridomyrmex rufoniger: Behaviour

 Workers forage nocturnally and diurnally, and will walk on eucalyptus trees to obtain nectar and honeydew, but they will also hunt for insects to bring back to the colony.
-The ant tends a variety of species of insects, such as Saisettia oleae and the aphid Aphis hederae, and they also tend to the larvae of several butterfly species, including Jalmenus daemeli, Jalmenus evagoras, Jalmenus icilius and Ogyrus zosine.
+The ant tends a variety of species of insects, such as Saisettia oleae and the aphid Aphis hederae, and they also tend to the larvae of several butterfly species, including Jalmenus daemeli, Jalmenus evagoras, Jalmenus icilius, Lucia limbaria and Ogyrus zosine.
 The ants have been observed foraging on flowings in the genus Leptospermum and although the species is frequently encountered in the homes of Canberra, the ant is not considered a pest.